UvaCsl/HemoCell/doc/user_guide/index.rst

 .. toctree::
    :maxdepth: 2

-   Case_edit
    hemocell_doxygen

 Acknowledgments
 ----------------

 HemoCell is developed and maintained by the following persons.
-Any questions about hemocell can be directed toward: .
+Any questions about hemocell can be directed toward: info@hemocell.eu.

 .. list-table::
   :header-rows: 0